agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 ## Introduction

 Setting up a devnet validator was the first thing I did to become familiar with Solana.
-I started by following the [official documentation](https://docs.solana.com/running-validator), and asked people in the [Solana Discord](https://discordapp.com/invite/pquxPsq) when I stubled into issues.
+I started by following the [official documentation](https://docs.solana.com/running-validator), and asked people in the [Solana Discord](https://solana.com/discord) when I stubled into issues.
 The official docs were a bit outdated when I set up for the first time.
-This is to be expected in a rapidly developing project, as code maintenance is usually prioritized higher than documentation.
+This is to be expected in a rapidly developing project, as code development is usually prioritized higher than documentation.
 To simplify the setup process for myself later, I decided to make this detailed step-by-step tutorial.
 Hopefully it can be useful to others as well.

-If you have general questions about running a validator, you may find answers to them in [this FAQ](https://github.com/agjell/sol-tutorials/blob/master/solana-validator-faq.md).
+If you have general questions about running a validator, you may find answers to them in my unofficial [FAQ](https://github.com/agjell/sol-tutorials/blob/master/solana-validator-faq.md).

 ## Hardware requirements

 Running a devnet validator does not require a high end system.
 This makes devnet an ideal playground to experiment and get to know Solana, before considering a mainnet setup.
 Hardware requirements for mainnet are _a lot_ higher, and can be found [here](https://docs.solana.com/running-validator/validator-reqs).
-My devnet validator is running on an old computer with a quad core CPU, 16 GB RAM and a 256 GB SATA SSD.
+My devnet validator was running on an old computer with a quad core CPU, 16 GB RAM and a 256 GB SATA SSD.

 You _will_ need an SSD, as a mechanical drive will not be able to handle the amount of IOPS (input/output operations per second) that Solana demands.
-SATA SSDs are only usable in devnet.
+SATA SSDs may be usable in devnet.
 Running testnet and mainnet validators requires NVMe SSDs with high speed, high IOPS and high endurance ratings.

-If you have a very old CPU you may need to build Solana from source.
+If you have a very old CPU you may need to [build Solana from source](https://github.com/agjell/sol-tutorials/blob/master/building-solana-from-source.md).
 Be aware of this if the prebuilt binaries crash at launch.
 The prebuilt binaries should run in most modern systems without problems, though.

 ## Install Ubuntu server